vincelwt/GiftBot/language/conversations/conversation1.md

 timestamp: 2017-01-04T21:30:07.768388838+01:00
 ---

+< Hi :) I can help you find the perfect gift which will make someone happy.
+First, please answer the following questions.
+* welcome

+< Do you plan on offering to a boy or to a girl?
+* prompt/genre

 Hey!
 * greeting/emphatic

-< Hi :) do you plan on offering a gift to a boy or to a girl?
-* prompt/genre

 To a [boy](genre)
 * ask_gift/gender